 If you want to learn more about Nessie and where he lives, you can visit Nessieland in Drumnadrochit, which is a small local village on the banks of Loch Ness.
-You can also take a boat cruise down the loch for a better chance of a sighting!
+You can also take a boat cruise down the loch for a better chance of a sighting of this legendary monster!

 Robin Hood joins Nessie as the most searched for British legend in the UK, and takes the title as the most searched for UK legend worldwide.
 The man who set out to steal from the rich to give to the poor has become iconic in British folklore, making it no surprise that he’s made the top spot.
 You probably know this heroic character from the various films and cartoons which feature his story, which dates back to the 13th century.
 There have been many versions of his story throughout time, but he is depicted as a hero in everyone's eyes.

 Want to get a real feel for who Robin Hood was?
-Visit ‘The Robin Hood Experience’, Nottingham’s very own attraction that is all about the historic local hero.
+Visit ‘The Robin Hood Experience’, Nottingham’s very own attraction that is all about this English folklore hero.
 Meet Robin’s friends and enemies and have fun along the way - this is a great family-friendly day out.